Follow us on Instagram @ willnorthathletics

 - I understand that I may be asked to leave the athletic contest if I do not adhere to this Code of Conduct.

 Special Note: On a serve in volleyball games and free throws in basketball games, the crowd is to refrain from loud sudden noises.

 Uniform Return Policy

 As a member of an athletic team, students will receive a team uniform at the start of the season.
-This uniform should be brought with them to all athletic competitions, and is the responsibility of the athlete throughout the duration of the sport season.
+This uniform should be brought with them to all athletic competitions and is the responsibility of the athlete throughout the duration of the sports season.
 At the completion of a season, uniforms are due back to the Athletic Department within one week of the last team meeting.